How close are Wisconsinites to carrying without a permit?

 - a device designed as a weapon and capable of producing death or serious bodily injury;

 - any device/instrumentality designed and intended to produce death or great bodily harm; or

 - any electric weapon.

 Under the current law, anyone who carries a concealed weapon must obtain a permit and receive training.
 Additionally, there are other restrictions, such as the person cannot be a felon or otherwise prohibited from possessing a firearm.

 Importantly, even with a CCW permit, possession of your firearm is illegal in certain locations.
 You cannot possess a firearm in a police station, courthouse, or beyond security at the airport.
 Further, no one may have a firearm or other dangerous weapon on a school premises unless a statutory exception applies.

 Finally, it is illegal for anyone to be armed with a firearm, loaded or unloaded, with or without a CCW permit, if that person is under the influence of an intoxicant or other restricted controlled substance.

 The New Right to Carry Law

-Under the new proposal, there would no longer be a license requirement for someone to carry a concealed weapon.
-There also would be no training requirement, though lawmakers still encourage people to obtain training.
+Under the new proposal, there wouldn’t be a license requirement for someone to carry a concealed weapon.
+There would be no training requirement, though lawmakers still encourage people to obtain training.
 The law would remove the restriction from state law that someone cannot carry a firearm into a school or a police station.
 Rather, each school and police agency would have to impose their own restrictions on the carrying of weapons on their property.
 The law states that the penalty for violating the law would be misdemeanor trespassing if carried in the building and a forfeiture if carried on the property.
 Finally, the law will remove all restrictions on stun guns and other electric weapons.
 This means that as long as you are legally able to carry a firearm, you can legally carry an electric weapon.

 Reaction to the New Proposal